Humanitarian aid during the Syrian civil war: UNHCR

 Within the countries neighbour Syria that are hosting Syrian refugees the Office of the United Nations High Commissioner for Refugees (UNHCR), also known as the UN Refugee Agency, is mandated to protect and support Syrian refugees in their voluntary repatriation, local integration or resettlement to a third country.
 The main framework for coordinating the refugee response is the Syria Regional Response Plan (RRP).
 Detailed and up-to-date information on the refugee situation can be accessed on the Inter-agency Information Sharing Portal, which is maintained by UNHCR.

 World Health Organization

 The World Health Organization has reported that 35% of the country's hospitals are out of service and, depending upon the region, up to 70% of the health care professionals have fled.
 Cases of diarrhoea and hepatitis-A have increased by more than twofold since the beginning of the year.
 Due to the fighting the normal vaccination programs cannot be undertaken.
 The displaced refugees also may pose a risk to the countries to which they have fled.

-UN World Food Program
+UN World Food Programme

-The UN World Food Program (WFP) is responsible for the distribution of most emergency food aid in Syria.
+The UN World Food Programme (WFP) is responsible for the distribution of most emergency food aid in Syria.